ChandulaNethmal/chandulanethmal.github.io/_posts/2022-12-30-Digital_Camera.md

 A bridge camera is a type of digital camera that is designed to bridge the gap between point-and-shoot cameras and DSLR cameras.
 They are generally larger and more feature-rich than point-and-shoot cameras, but smaller and less expensive than DSLRs.

+> Fun Fact: Bridge cameras are usually Mirrorless

 ![SMPS schem]({{ site.url }}{{ site.baseurl }}/assets/images//camera/cam9.jpg)

 Bridge cameras typically have a long zoom lens built into the camera body, ranging from 20x to 50x or more, which allows you to get close-up shots of distant subjects without having to change lenses.
 They also often have manual controls and a range of advanced features, such as manual focus, raw image capture, and the ability to shoot in different shooting modes (such as aperture priority and shutter priority).

-> Bridge cameras are a good choice for photographers who want more control over their images than a point-and-shoot camera offers but don't want to carry around the larger and more expensive equipment that comes with a DSLR.
+> Bridge cameras are a good choice for photographers who want more control (But maybe not highly flexible like DSLRs) over their images than a point-and-shoot camera offers but don't want to carry around the larger and more expensive equipment that comes with a DSLR.
 They are also a good option for travelers who want a single, versatile camera that can handle a wide range of shooting situations.

 ### 5. Camera Phones